GNOME/gimp/devel-docs/README.md

 Another downside of plug-ins is that GIMP currently doesn't have any sandboxing ability.
-Since we explained that plug-ins are run by GIMP as independant processes, it also means they have the same rights as your GIMP process.
+Since we explained that plug-ins are run by GIMP as independent processes, it also means they have the same rights as your GIMP process.
 Therefore be careful that you trust the source of your plug-ins.
 You should never run shady plug-ins from untrusted sources.